 Optical image stabilisation– The OnePlus 5 doesn’t have an OIS module to assist its camera against bumps and shakes.
 Even the OnePlus 3 had it.
 Fortunately, a new 4k EIS was introduced in the OnePlus 5 later which looked fantastic.

-Battery: The 3300 mAh battery surprisingly provided good backup 3300 mAh battery.
+Battery: The 3300 mAh battery surprisingly provided good backup.
 But with the OnePlus 5T display upgradations OnePlus could have opted for a 4,000 mAH battery.
-But it has the dash charge support which promises a day’s power in half an hour.
+But it has the dash charge support which promises a day’s power in half an hour of charge.

 No Expandable Memory: Like its predecessor, the OnePlus 5T has no memory expandable options and we are stuck with the given 64/128 GB internal storage.